 The best answer is no. These products can be incredibly damaging to the exterior of the teeth.
 Neither has what it takes to bleach teeth, and many have abrasive ingredients instead.

 To get the teeth whiter, bleaching agents often need to be on the teeth for 20 minutes to hours.
-If gum and toothpaste have fluoride, you can also do damage to your body and mind, too.
+If gum and toothpaste have fluoride, you can also damage your body and mind.

-There are some whitening kinds of toothpaste that have an ingredient called blue covarine, which can make the teeth look bright.
+Some whitening kinds of toothpaste have an ingredient called blue covarine, which can make the teeth look bright.
 But, this is a short-term change, and do not be confused by it.
-Studies have shown that toothpaste with blue covarine is not as effective as bleaching the teeth as whitening treatments.
+Studies have shown (NCBI) that toothpaste with blue covarine is not as effective as bleaching the teeth as whitening treatments.

 Do not whiten children’s teeth

 There is no reason to whiten the teeth of children.
-It is also important for pregnant women and breastfeeding women to avoid whitening their teeth, too.
+It is also important for pregnant and breastfeeding women to avoid whitening their teeth.
 If children have discolored teeth, it might be worth investigating how much fluoride is in your water.
 Children are still growing, so their teeth can change over time.

 Oil pulling does not remove stains